Aki78/AirportHeistGroup3MetropoliaProject/README.md

 All helper functions created were ran through pytest to ensure proper working order.
 The database was cut down, to remove a lot of unnecessary information and to make calling upon the database faster.

-#### Final Requirements and Goals

-    -create scoring system
-    -save top 10 players in a database
-    -visually pleasing user interface
-    -smooth animated motion
-    -short start-up time
-    -30fps
-    -no freezing
-    -the game will be in real time, instead of turn-based -interpol will be trained with machine learning -server will be set up remotely so the game will be playable online for anyone, anywhere
+#### Further Development Ideas/Visions

+    -Interpol  will be trained with machine learning.
+    -Improve the user experience.
+    -Enhance the aesthetic of the site.

 [Back to top](#airport-heist)